tormi/WunderWay/company/character.md

 ---
-layout: section
+layout: page
+section: company
+categories:
+tags:
-title: Why
+title: Our Company Character
 ---

-why we exist, what we're aiming for, why we want to work in certain ways

-# The Key Values Of The WunderWay
-In every single thing we do, we want to demonstrate the following values.
-When making decisions about our company, clients or projects, we should consider these factors.
+In everything we do, we want to demonstrate the following characteristics.
+This sense of character should become how everyone thinks of our company.

+Therefore, when making decisions about our company, clients or projects, we should consider these factors.

 We are: